Aboriginal Legal Rights Movement: History

+In 2012, Narungga woman Cheryl Axleby was appointed CEO of the organisation.
+She continued in this role until 2020, with Chris Larkin assuming the position in the new financial year.

 Custody Notification Service

 On 1 July 2020, the Attorney-General of South Australia, Vickie Chapman, announced that the state government would implement a formal Custody Notification Service (CNS), after Aboriginal Affairs Labor spokesperson Kyam Maher had written to Premier Steven Marshall in June saying that he would introduce a Bill to parliament to legally mandate the service.
 This would legally require SAPOL to notify the ALRM when an Aboriginal person enters custody.
 This had been done informally for some time, but the legal requirement would "help to ensure Aboriginal people receive culturally appropriate well-being support and basic legal advice as soon as possible after being taken into custody".
 Mandating the measure would also mean that if an officer refuses or fails to comply, they "may be subject to disciplinary proceedings" under the Police Complaints and Discipline Act 2016.
 The move was welcomed by ALRM, which had been lobbying for it for years.
 The Summary Offences (Custody Notification Service) Variation Regulations 2020 was gazetted on 2 July 2020.